 Cook the shrimp for about 5 minutes or until it has turned pink.

-Spread half of the tomato sauce mixture in the bottom of the 9″ x 13″ baking dish.
+Spread half of the tomato sauce and pasta mixture in the bottom of a 9″ x 13″ baking dish.

 Then layer the cream cheese mixture on top of the tomato sauce.